Skip to main content

 • Autoregressive models (VideoGPT, IRIS, STORM, GAIA-1): Model sequences of discrete tokens autoregressively, treating world simulation as sequence prediction [@yan2021videogpt, @micheli2023transformers, @zhang2025storm_wm, @hu2023gaia1].
 These models leverage the powerful scaling properties of autoregressive transformers, and the connection to language modeling enables transfer of architectural insights.
 The tokenization strategy (VQ-VAE codebook size, patch size, temporal resolution) is a critical design choice: larger codebooks capture more visual detail but increase the sequence length that the transformer must process.

-• Diffusion-based models (DIAMOND, GameNGen, Sora): Generate predictions through iterative denoising, producing the highest visual fidelity at the cost of multiple forward passes per prediction step.
+• Diffusion-based models (DIAMOND (Alonso et al., 2024), GameNGen (Valevski et al., 2024), Sora (OpenAI, 2024)): Generate predictions through iterative denoising, producing the highest visual fidelity at the cost of multiple forward passes per prediction step.
 The denoising process can be viewed as iterative refinement, where each step corrects the prediction at a different noise level (coarse structure at high noise, fine details at low noise).
-Diffusion-based world models can also provide calibrated uncertainty estimates through the diversity of samples at different noise levels.
+In diffusion-based world models, the diversity of samples can be used as a rough uncertainty signal, though sample diversity is not equivalent to calibrated uncertainty and should be interpreted with caution.

 By application domain:

-• Autonomous driving (GAIA-1, MILE, OccWorld, Cosmos): Safety-critical applications requiring both high fidelity and reliable uncertainty estimation.
+• Autonomous driving (GAIA-1 (Hu et al., 2023), MILE (Hu et al., 2022), OccWorld (Zheng et al., 2024), Cosmos (NVIDIA, 2024)): Safety-critical applications requiring both high fidelity and reliable uncertainty estimation.
 GAIA-1 (Hu et al., 2023) generates diverse driving scenarios from language and action conditioning, while MILE (Hu et al., 2022) uses multi-modal imitation learning with a latent world model.
 OccWorld (Zheng et al., 2024) predicts future 3D occupancy grids for planning.

-• Video generation and prediction (SVG, FitVid, Video Diffusion, Sora): Video prediction as a stepping stone toward general world modeling, with evaluation focused on visual quality metrics (FVD, LPIPS, SSIM) rather than downstream decision-making.
+• Video generation and prediction (SVG, FitVid, Video Diffusion, Sora (OpenAI, 2024)): Video prediction as a stepping stone toward general world modeling, with evaluation focused on visual quality metrics (FVD, LPIPS, SSIM) rather than downstream decision-making.
 The convergence of video generation and world modeling is a defining trend of the field.

 • Reasoning and language-grounded dynamics (Dynalang, WorldGPT, LLM-as-world-model): Connecting world models to language understanding, enabling compositional reasoning about dynamics.
 Dynalang (Xiang et al., 2024) trains a multimodal world model on language and visual observations jointly, enabling the agent to follow language instructions and reason about linguistically described goals.

-• Interactive environments (Genie, UniSim, GameNGen): Foundation-scale models that generate interactive worlds from video data, representing the frontier of world modeling -- creating entire environments rather than predicting within existing ones.
+• Interactive environments (Genie (Bruce et al., 2024), UniSim (Yang et al., 2023), GameNGen (Valevski et al., 2024)): Foundation-scale models that generate interactive worlds from video data, representing the frontier of world modeling, creating entire environments rather than predicting within existing ones.

 By the level of structure: